 Instead of Freon, use Puron

 The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+Throughout this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

-You may have read about “drop-in” replacements for R22.
-We strongly recommend against this option.
+You may have heard of “drop-in” replacements for R22.
+We strongly advocate against this route.
 Normally a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this feels like an easy solution.
 It often costs the homeowner more money, and almost always voids the manufacturer warranty.
-The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a unit, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this crucial step is avoided, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+The fact about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The phrase “drop-in” is referring to retrofitting a system, which when done properly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
+If this critical step is avoided, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
+If you insist on exploring drop-ins, then consult with an HVAC specialist to determine your best replacement refrigerant.

 It’s better to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to handle an unforeseen replacement.
-To avoid emergencies on a hot day, many of our customers elect to do a pre-emptive replacement, and replace an old unit before it breaks down.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to handle an unexpected replacement.
+To avoid an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old unit before it breaks down.
 If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

 If your heating and air conditioning system was built after January 2010, the R22 phase out challenge may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, air conditioners installed after 2010 might use R22, so it’s best to check with an HVAC Expert.
-You can always find this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).
+However, air conditioners installed after 2010 could still use R22, so it’s ideal to check with an HVAC Expert.
+You can always check for this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?